rahulrr-coder/kodeblocks/README.md

 We believe in understanding concepts from the ground up.
 Our learning tracks build intuition, not just pattern recognition.

 ### Community-Driven
 Learning DSA is hard, and it's better together.
-Kodebloks features community events, leaderboards, and collaborative problem-solving.
+KodeBloks features community events, leaderboards, and collaborative problem-solving.

 ### Quality Over Quantity
 Curated, high-quality learning paths that genuinely prepare students for success—not thousands of random problems.